+3.1 Definitions:

-- 3.1 Definitions: - 3.1.1 See Terminology D653 for general definitions.
+3.1.1 See Terminology D653 for general definitions.

-3.1.2 molding water content, n-the adjusted water content of a soil (material) that will be compacted/reconstituted.
+3.1.2 molding water content, n-the water content of the soil (material) specimen in the mold after it has been reconstituted and compacted.

-3.1.3 standard effort-in compaction testing, the term for the 12 400 ft-lbf/ft3 (600 kN-m/m3) compactive effort applied by the equipment and methods of this test.
+3.1.3 modified effort-in compaction testing, the term for the 56 000 ft-lbf/ft3 (2700 kN-m/m3) compactive effort applied by the equipment and methods of this test.

-3.1.4 standard maximum dry unit weight, $\gamma{d,max}$ in lbf/ ft3 (kN/m3)-in compaction testing, the maximum value defined by the compaction curve for a compaction test using standard effort.
+3.1.4 modified maximum dry unit weight, $\gamma{d,max}$ (lbf/ft3 (kN/m3))-in compaction testing, the maximum value defined by the compaction curve for a compaction test using modified effort.

-3.1.5 standard optimum water content, w{opt} in %-in compaction testing, the molding water content at which a soil can be compacted to the maximum dry unit weight using standard compactive effort.
+3.1.5 modified optimum water content, w{opt} (%)-in compaction testing, the water content at which the soil can be compacted to the maximum dry unit weight using modified compactive effort.